 If a person is physically addicted to a drug, this means that he or she has developed a tolerance to it.
 It also means that the body has become physically dependent on the drug.
 People who are physically addicted to a drug will become ill if he or she suddenly stops using the drug.

 The symptoms that a person feels after he or she stops using a drug are often referred to as withdrawal symptoms.
-The type of withdrawal symptoms that a person experiences can vary, depending on the type of drug that he or she is using.
-Some of the common withdrawal symptoms include vomiting, nausea, restless leg syndrome, diarrhea, headaches and sweating.
+The type of withdrawal symptoms that a person experiences can vary, depending about the kind of drug that he or she is using.
+Some of the common withdrawal symptoms include vomiting, nausea, restless leg syndrome, diarrhea, headaches, and sweating.

 What Is a Psychological Addiction?